PhotonTec/GM-hw2/readme.md

 # DCGAN Generative Model for CIFAR-10

 This project implements a Deep Convolutional Generative Adversarial Network (DCGAN) to generate images from the CIFAR-10 dataset.
 The repository includes training and testing scripts for two models: one capable of generating images in specific categories (`model_withlabel.py`), and another that generates images without category constraints (`model.py`).
 The training code for the labeled generator is in `train_wl.py`.
 Checkpoints for both models are stored in the `ckpt` folder, and the `requirements.txt` file lists the necessary dependencies.
+Generated images are stored in the `imgs` folder.

 ## Project Structure